jryng/rtl819x-bootloader-dump/README.md

 Tested with a BCM63167 Sercomm router (128MB flash).

+## cfenandzyx
+For broadcom NAND devices with a CFE bootloader modded by Zyxel with the **ATDF** command available.
+Tested on Mitrastar GPT-2541GNAC

+**Example:**
+  * enable the ATDF command: open the console with minicom and execute:
+`ATEN 1 10F0A563`
+  * dump the flash: close minicom and execute on the computer:
+`python cfenandzyx.py --verbose --blkn 0 --size 0x8000000 --read mitrastardump.bin`

+   --size: Memory Size
+   --blkn: flash block position (first is 0)

 ## rt63365tool
 For **Ralink RT63365** (Trendchip) based SoCs running the tcboot bootloader.
 Tested on Huawei HG532s